Lunar Lander (spacecraft): Precision landing and hazard detection and avoidance

 Polar landing sites offering long periods of continuous illumination have been found to be limited in extent, by analyses of the data from the Lunar Reconnaissance Orbiter and Kaguya.
-Therefore, a landing precision of few hundreds of metres is required to the Lunar Lander.
-Compared to previous robotic lander missions (for example Surveyor), the technologies required to the Lunar Lander mission have the potential to increase the achievable landing precision by one or two orders of magnitude, reaching the performances only achieved by manned vehicles (Apollo 12 LM landed only ~150 m from the Surveyor 3 probe.)
+Therefore, a landing precision of a few hundred metres is required to the Lunar Lander.
+Compared to previous robotic lander missions (for example Surveyor), the technologies required to the Lunar Lander mission have the potential to increase the achievable landing precision by one or two orders of magnitude, reaching the performances only achieved by crewed vehicles (Apollo 12 LM landed only ~150 m from the Surveyor 3 probe.)

 Potential landing sites in the polar regions are also likely to be partly covered by shadow, and may present areas of steep slopes or large rocks.
 In order to avoid landing on unsafe terrain, an autonomous Hazard Detection and Avoidance (HDA) system is employed.
 The system is composed of a LIDAR and a camera, which generate 2D and 3D images of the surface, and by the on-board computer, which uses these images to characterise the landscape underneath the lander during the final descend.
 If the area is deemed unsafe, the system orders a retargeting to a safe landing area, compatibly with the propellant left.